Clipping Mask in InDesign | Easy Guide for Learners

 Create The Clipping Mask

-Step 9 – Adjust or Reposition The Frame Shape
+Step 9 – Adjust or Reposition the Frame Shape

 The frame shape now acts as a mask, clipping the image within its boundaries.
 You can adjust or reposition the frame shape, and the image will update accordingly within the clipping area.

-Clipping Mask Using Customized Frame Shapes In InDesign
+Clipping Mask Using Customized Frame Shapes in InDesign

 To create an InDesign clipping mask vector using customized frame shapes in InDesign, you can follow these steps: